nobudev7/sumpdata/DEVOPS.md

 After enabling SSL, most client application such as `curl` or PostMan fail to verify the cert.
 For `curl`, use `--insecure` option to allow self-signed cert.

 This affects also web ui, such as https://localhost:8080/swagger-ui/index.html.
 Let browser allow self-signed cert, or make it trusted (Mac/Safari) to view the page.

+## Logging
+Log4j2 wrapped by SLF4J is used for logging.
+By default, `logs` directory is created one level above the working directory, and `sampdata-server.log` is created in the directory.

+### Rolling file
+The current setting rolls the log file on startup, daily, and when it gets 10MB, with `.gz` compression.
+* To remove compression, take out `.gz` from the `filePattern` in log4j2.xml.
+* The log file folder can be set vy `LOG_DIR` environment variable.
+* Rolling file is default max 7 files to keep.
+After that, the oldest file is removed, and shifts log file suffix (so, `*-1.log.gz` is always the oldest).
+* TODO: It might be a good idea to make rolling policy overrideable.